-In the “10X Rule” Grant Cardone coins the “10X rule” of success, which says that in order to be successful you need to multiply your goals, actions, and consistency by an order of 10.
+In The 10X Rule Grant Cardone says that the key to success is to multiply your goals, actions, and consistency by an order of 10.

 - 10X your goals